 - Tactic of your line item (e.g. prospecting, behavioral, remarketing)

 Automated bid strategies can be enabled from the details page of any new or existing line item.
 Display & Video 360 will continuously learn how to improve your line item's bids, as your line item serves.
 For better performance, especially if your advertiser doesn't have much historical data in Display & Video 360, opt into the enhanced automation pool.

 Types of automated bid strategies

-Use "Meet or beat goal of ____ CPC/CPA" to have Display & Video 360 meet or beat a specific performance goal.
-If Display & Video 360 can't both hit your performance goal and spend your line item's entire budget, Display & Video 360 will prioritize hitting your performance goal.
+Use "Meet or beat goal of ____ CPC/CPA" to meet or beat a specific performance goal.
+If Display & Video 360 can't both hit your performance goal and spend your line item's entire budget, the priority will be hitting your performance goal.
 So, watch out: If your line item's goal is overly aggressive, your line item may not be able to spend its entire budget.

 Line items that use this type of automated bid strategy may experience low spend over the first 2 weeks of the line item's flight as the algorithm learns from the line item's performance.
 Additionally, if the performance goal is too aggressive, the line item may have difficulty spending its entire budget over the flight.